15 Drool-Worthy Restaurant Advertisement Examples to Follow

 Less established chains may not be able to pull it off.
-Subservient Chicken, on the other hand, was just weird and hilarious enough to become an iconic ad moment.
+On the other hand, Subservient Chicken was weird and hilarious enough to become an iconic ad moment.

 Also, Burger King understands how nostalgic millennials are, and what better way to tap into that sentiment than by reintroducing their iconic chicken fries?

-And not just any type of marketing strategy either, they’ve gone all the way as investing in paid advertising to promote their restaurant online.
+And not just any marketing strategy either; they’ve invested in paid advertising to promote their restaurant online.

 When you search “restaurants in New York” in Google, the Hilton Hotel’s restaurant is the first one to appear on the SERP.

 Dabble Restaurant and Bar is the Hilton’s main restaurant.
 Its meta description provides potential customers with all the opening hours’ information as well as the type of experience that awaits them.